Dr Kendra Packham

 Research interests:

-Culture, English Literature, History, History of the book, Manuscript studies, Politics
+Culture, English Literature, History, History of art, History of the book, Manuscript studies, Politics

 Summary of research interests and expertise: